bablulawrence/postgre-cdc-delta-live-tables/docs/instructions3.md

 $KAFKA_HOME/bin/connect-distributed.sh $KAFKA_HOME/config/connect-distributed.properties

 ```
-For running the command at the start up put the above command into file `/etc/rc.local`
+For running the command at the start up put the above command into file `/etc/rc.local` or in crontab using `sudo crontab -e`
+using statement `@reboot {command}`.
+Make sure to use the full path to the files in the command.

 6. Wait for few mins and check whether Kafka Connect internal topics in Azure Event Hubs.

 ## Change Azure PostgreSQL replication to Logical